 (f) Vice President of Fundraising.
 The Vice President of Fundraising shall oversee all fundraising efforts of the PTO.
 This includes but is not limited to voluntary donation, community business partnerships, and other fundraising activities/events.
 They will provide oversight and guidance to Fundraising committee chairs, and will obtain status reports from those chairs in order to report to the Executive Board.
 They will ensure that all fundraising activities align and meet with that year’s budget, and will bring any new business that would require additional funding to the Executive Board for approval.
 The Vice President of Fundraising acts as a liaison between outside fundraising partnerships and the PTO.

 5.01 Elections.
-Except in the case of Vacancies (as defined in 5.05), the PTO Board shall be elected within the last three (3) months of the school year by written vote or as otherwise stated herein.
-Elections for Vacancies may be held at anytime during the year, as necessary.
+Except in the case of Vacancies (as defined in 5.05), the PTO Board shall be elected on a date determined by the President by voice or written vote (including electronic voting and the use of ballot boxes) as set forth below.
+Elections for Vacancies may be held at any time during the year, as necessary.

 5.02 Qualifications.
 Only those persons who have consented to serve if elected shall be nominated for the office, and only those persons affirming a desire to serve shall be a candidate for office.
 To qualify for an office, a person must be a PTO member in good standing.